 While originally from Portugal, Peri-Peri chilies seem just as synonymous with South African cooking as they do with Portuguese.
 The Peri-Peri chili is often used in a spicy marinade or rub for braai cooking and is so popular, the South African chain Nando’s (known for its take on PERi-PERi chicken) is ranked #10 in a list of the largest casual dinings chains worldwide.
 We think they may be on to something tasty and we want a bite.

 Braai, Braai Again

 When it comes to types of meat, partakers in braai can expect to be flush with choices.
-Beef and ostrich steaks, lamb chops, lamb sosaties (skewers), impala and most popular, boerewors are just a few of the many offerings.
-Boerewors are thickly coiled meats, also known as famers sausage, and seasoned with herbs and spices such as coriander, nutmeg and cloves.
-In costal regions, fish braais take center stage and include crayfish, sardines and prawns.
+Beef and ostrich steaks, lamb chops, lamb sosaties (skewers), impala, and most popular, boerewors are just a few of the many offerings.
+Boerewors are thickly coiled meats, also known as farmer’s sausage, and seasoned with herbs and spices such as coriander, nutmeg, and cloves.
+In coastal regions, fish braais take center stage and include crayfish, sardines, and prawns.

 The most traditional braaivleis you find will still be cooked over a wood fire, as it was when it first reached its delicious conception.
 Why not use your Memphis’ wood pellets to your (added) advantage and invite your friends and family over for a braai not even South Africans can hold a flame to?
 This recipe utilizes the flavors of South Africa with the awesomeness of New York strip steak, so there is pretty much no way you can go wrong.
 And if you’re feeling super ambitious, try out the staple South African relish chakalaka too!
 (If anything, you’ll have fun saying it out loud.)